-In a typical day we constantly rank and compare alternatives.
-We create hierarchies that range from where with some forcing and some "strongly guiding" their performance distribution.
+It was through GE's use of the 20/70/10 distribution in their performance reviews that many business leaders were introduced to stack ranking.
+Many other companies followed that practice to help drive differentiation, with some forcing and some "strongly guiding" their performance distribution.
 Opponents of differentiation spread rumors that the bottom 10% of the distribution was terminated each year (not true) and gave ranking the pejorative label "rank and yank."
 The fact that the bottom 10% termination never happened at GE (nor likely anywhere else) didn't prevent this erroneous belief from becoming part of HR folklore.